StrafeVB/Strafe-HTTP-Lib/README.md

 2. Right click project properties and go to Linker->Input and paste this in "Additional Dependencies":  libcurl_a.lib;Ws2_32.lib;Crypt32.lib;Wldap32.lib;Normaliz.lib;kernel32.lib;user32.lib;gdi32.lib;winspool.lib;comdlg32.lib;advapi32.lib;shell32.lib;ole32.lib;oleaut32.lib;uuid.lib;odbc32.lib;odbccp32.lib;

-3. In project properties go to Linker>General and paste the complete directory to the curl/lib folder in "Additional Library Directories"
+3. In project properties go to Linker->General and paste the complete directory to the curl/lib folder in "Additional Library Directories"

 4. In project properties go to C/C++->General and paste the complete directory to the curl/include folder in "Additional Include Directories"